Vic-L/kagebunshin/README.md

 Serverless will use the call the `onUpload` function using the content in `event.json` as the `event` param.

 # FEATURES
-In the `env.yml` file, add/remove widths that you want to crop the image according to.
+In the `env.yml` file, append widths that you want to crop the image according to to the `widths` variable, separated by comma.
 Follow the syntax as shown in `env.sample.yml` file.

 ## TODOs